Liiesl/ManhwaOCR-docs/src/pages/index.md

 ---
 layout: ../layouts/BaseLayout.astro
 title: Documentation
-description: An introduction to My Desktop App and its core features.
+description: An introduction to Easy Scanlate and its core features.
 order: 1
 ---

 # Documentation

-Welcome to the official documentation for My Desktop App.
+Welcome to the official documentation for Easy Scanlate.
 This guide will walk you through installation, configuration, and advanced features.

 ## Core Concepts